mssteele/mssteele.github.io/_posts/2017-08-08-creating-a-blog-on-github.markdown

 docker-compose up
 ```

-The new Jekyll project is made in the `MyJekyllProject` subdirectory.
+The new Jekyll project is created in the `MyJekyllProject` subdirectory.

 Ensure a .gitignore file is created.
 This should contain an entry to exclude the `_site/` directory.
 This directory will contain the locally built site, and should not be pushed to GitHub as that will build the site itself.

 ### Serve a Jekyll site

-To serve up the Jekyll site (and watch for changes), create a new `docker-compose.yml` file in the directory containing the newly created Jekyll project, containing the following:
+To serve up the Jekyll site (and watch for changes), create a new `docker-compose.yml` file in the same directory as the newly created Jekyll project, with the following contents:

 ```yml
 jekyll: